Oversized or overweight permits allow particular trucks and trailers to carry more significant weight than their standard counterparts.

 Jurisdiction regarding oversized and overweight loads varies from state to state.

-It's important to double-check with the transport service provider and government websites to ensure you have the correct documentation and permits.
+It's important to double-check with the service provider and government websites to ensure you have the correct documentation and permits.

 Insurance